-Killing it with Keto? (be sure to do these 3 things!)weight loss
+Killing it with Keto? (be sure to do these 3 things!)

 How immense?
 Among my social media friends, at least three lost 20-30% of their body weight following a keto diet food list.
 At the same time, most every other measure of their overall health improved over the same period.
 These markers include blood pressure, insulin, cholesterol, and the like.
 Very impressive indeed!

 In a nation with large numbers of people struggling with excess weight, such good public success stories will win over many converts.
 Is the excitement warranted, however?
 Lets take a look at keto, what it is, what it does, and what we should learn, both good and bad, from it.

 The first thing to realize is that a ketogenic diet is more than just another “high fat low carb” diet.
 It is also far more than an Atkins diet rerun.

 Instead, it is a diet with a specific goal – moving the body into a state of “ketosis.”
 Robb Wolf is probably one of the most well known current proponents of keto, so we will look at how he describes it.

 When fasting we deplete liver glycogen (a stored carbohydrate) and the body tends to shift into a state of ketosis.
 In this state ketone bodies (produced from fat) are used in place of glucose for most energy needs, but in particular by the brain.
 Your brain can shift nearly ⅔ of its normal glucose dependent metabolism to one fueled by ketones which provide a much more stable energy source.
 (1)

 In essence then, ketosis is burning fat for a primary energy source instead of glucose (carbs).
 Or, as Nora Gedgaudas, author of Primal Body, Primal Mind suggests, it is like the difference between the slow, steady burn of logs on a fire (burning fat for energy – ketosis) versus the short, hot burn of kindling (burning carbs for energy).